Simon commenced his current position as Secretary for the Department of Justice in Tasmania in July 2012.

 Mark completed his nursing qualification in 1997 and has worked in a variety of settings in Queensland, the Northern Territory, Western Australia, New South Wales and Victoria.
 He undertook post graduate studies in Paediatric Nursing, Addiction and Midwifery, whilst concurrently working in Medical/Surgical wards, Paediatrics, NICU, ED, Theatres and Maternity.

-He has completed a Masters in Community Health and Primary Health care and is near completion of an MBA.
+He has completed a Masters in Community Health and Primary Health Care and an MBA.

 Mark commenced working at YSAS in October 2012, initially as Clinical Manager before being appointed Clinical Director, bringing his experience of managing remote aboriginal and youth homeless health services to the role.
 In late 2013, he supported the implementation of YHaRS as the Service Director, before returning to his current role as Clinical Director in July 2015.

 Dom (PostGrad Diploma Adolescent Health, Diploma AOD, Diploma Community Services) has been a manager and practitioner in the Youth AOD field since 2000, working in and managing community based programs, intensive support withdrawal units and specialized projects.
 Dom’s entire youth work experience spans over 20 years and includes roles in youth housing, family support and out of home care.

 Most recently Dom was responsible for development, design and implementation of the state-wide Youth Drug and Alcohol Advice (YoDAA) service.

 Dom is especially interested in the development of innovative service responses that challenge traditional notions of treatment and that incorporate evidence regarding what young people need to develop resilience.

 Laura is a marketing professional with experience across global markets.
 She holds a 1st Class Honours in Marketing and is committed to establishing strategies and campaigns that deliver strong ROI, increase brand awareness, improve user experience and drive engagement.